 The Alberta Energy and Utilities Board/Alberta Geological Survey (EUB/AGS) and its employees and contractors make no warranty, guarantee or representation, express or implied, or assume any legal liability regarding the correctness, accuracy, completeness or reliability of this publication.
-Any digital data and software supplied with this publication are subject to the licence conditions.
+Any software supplied with this publication is subject to its license conditions.
 The data are supplied on the understanding that they are for the sole use of the licensee, and will not be redistributed in any form, in whole or in part, to third parties.
 Any references to proprietary software in the documentation and/or any use of proprietary data formats in this release do not constitute endorsement by the EUB/AGS of any manufacturer's product.